 Fionn took it.

-But he didn't let go.
+He didn't let go.

 Thirty seconds.